qzqdz/smartscanner/README.md

-Here's a README for the main program based on the paper's abstract, introduction, and title:

 # Retrieval for Audit: Vulnerability Detection in Smart Contracts

 This project implements a novel approach for detecting vulnerabilities in smart contracts using an image-inspired retrieval method.
 The main program is designed to work with unlimited-length smart contract source code.